HangfireIO/Hangfire.Documentation/background-processing/configuring-degree-of-parallelism.rst

 Configuring the degree of parallelism
 ======================================

 Background jobs are being processed by a dedicated pool of worker threads that run inside Hangfire Server subsystem.
 When you start the background job server, it initializes the pool and starts the fixed amount of workers.
-You can specify their number by passing the value through the :doc:`OWIN bootstrapper <../configuration/owin-bootstrapper>`:
+You can specify their number by passing the value to the ``UseHangfireServer`` method.

 .. code-block:: c#

-   app.UseHangfire(config =>
-   {
-       config.UseServer(Environment.ProcessorCount * 5);
-   });
+   var options = new BackgroundJobServerOptions { WorkerCount = Environment.ProcessorCount * 5 };
+   app.UseHangfireServer(options);

 If you use Hangfire inside a Windows service or console app, just do the following: